 1.Tutors and Facilitators

 All workshop-leaders are fully DBS-checked (PVG-checked in Scotland) for the activities that we offer.
 For site-specific in-person workshops, we ensure that any associated adult colleagues are fully accredited and checked by participating venues.

-Our tutors up-to-date safeguarding training before they lead one of our workshops.
+Our tutors are up-to-date on safeguarding training before they lead one of our workshops.
 We carefully assess a tutor’s skill and record during a training period, before allowing them to co-lead workshops.

 At no point during a workshop will our tutors be in one-to-one unsupervised contact with students.
 From the moment that our tutors or associated staff find themselves without the presence of a member of staff they will suspend the workshop activity, leave the room or area and wait until a member of staff returns.